sphildreth/melodee/README.md

    ```

 4. **Access the application**
+   - 📚 Read the [documentation](https://melodee.org) on how to get started
    - Web Interface: http://localhost:8080
-   - Register as a new user, the first user will be setup as administrator
+   - Register as a new user, the first user will be setup as administrator   -
-   - Read the [documentation](https://melodee.org) on how to configure and add music
    - Configure clients to connect to your server
    - Enjoy an ad-free and self-hosted music streaming service 🎉